rbaltrusch/pygame_examples/README.md

 To run some of the examples, navigate to the respective folder in the code folder, then run main.py.

+## Contributions

+To contribute to this repository, please read the [contribution guidelines](CONTRIBUTING.md).

 ## Python

 Written in Python 3.8.3.